rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

   * Confirm your [changes from the last section](https://github.com/rwieruch/node-express-server-rest-api/compare/modular-models...modular-routing?expand=1).
 * Read more about [advanced routing in Express](https://expressjs.com/en/guide/routing.html).

 <LinkCollection
-  label="This tutorial is part 3 of 4 in this series." links={[
-    {
-      prefix: "Part 1:",
-      label: "The minimal Node.js with Babel Setup",
-      url: "/minimal-node-js-babel-setup/"
-    },
-    {
-      prefix: "Part 2:",
-      label: "How to setup Express.js in Node.js",
-      url: "/node-js-express-tutorial/"
-    },
-    {
-      prefix: "Part 4:",
-      label: "Setup PostgreSQL with Sequelize in Express Tutorial",
-      url: "/postgres-express-setup-tutorial/"
-    }
-  ]}
-/>

-<LinkCollection
   label="This tutorial is part 3 of 4 in this series."